 The voting membership of the Faculty shall consist of the professors, associate professors, assistant professors, and instructors who are full-time employees of the University and who hold continuing appointments from the Board of Visitors as faculty members.

 The Faculty Senate shall represent the Faculty in areas of its responsibilities and concerns:

-a. to help create, maintain and protect a University environment conducive to growth of scholarship, creativity, learning, teaching, research, service and respect for human dignity and rights;
+- a. to help create, maintain, and protect a university-wide environment conducive to growth of scholarship, creativity, learning, teaching, research, service, and respect for human dignity and rights;

 Section 2.
 Composition of the Faculty Senate

 - a.
 Members of the Faculty, as defined in Article III, who are not serving in administrative positions at or above the level of Department Chair are eligible to be members of the Senate.